KITS, Modules, Product Post

 3. Weak Motor Movement:

-• Issue: If the motor is moving sluggishly, it may not receive sufficient power.
+• Issue: If the motor moves sluggishly, it may not receive sufficient power.
 This could be due to an inadequate power supply or incorrect PWM settings.

-• Solution: Double-check the power supply voltage to ensure it matches the motor’s requirements.
+• Solution: Double-check the power supply voltage to match the motor’s requirements.
 Adjust the PWM value in the code to increase the motor speed.

 Tips for Optimizing Motor Control